Lifestyle

 Boiled rice

 So – a simple evening meal of boiled rice with fresh vegetable stew is fast and easy to prepare.
-You could use water leaf, pumpkin leaves (ugwu), varieties of spinach or kale to make a simple tasty stew in less than 20 minutes.
-Additional ingredients for your veggie stew would normally include palm oil (or vegetable /groundnut oil), salt, seasoning, blended or chopped onions, peppers and tomatoes.
+You could use water leaf, pumpkin leaves (Ugwu), varieties of spinach, or kale to make a simple tasty stew in less than 20 minutes.
+Additional ingredients for your vegetable stew would normally include palm oil (or vegetable /groundnut oil), salt, seasoning, blended or chopped onions, peppers and tomatoes.
 Some meat, fish, boiled egg, poultry, or crayfish/prawns would balance it off.
 Just sit down and enjoy it like a king.

 Also Read- How To Prepare Delicious Egusi Soup